 If you ask me, freelance writing is the best way to make money online.
 Period.

-After a year of side-hustling, I had enough freelance writing jobs under my belt to quit my soul-sucking 9 to 5 job…and I never looked back.
+After a year of side-hustling, I had enough freelance writing jobs under my belt to quit my 9 to 5 job…and I never looked back.